andypants888/codingFriends/README.md

-# codingFriends
-practice repo with friends

-# Hacktoberfest Practice Pull Requests
+# codingFriends Practice Pull Requests (orginally from hacktoberfest)

-Repo for you to raise a Pull Request for practice.
+Repo for you to raise a Pull Request or contribute for practice.

 **Just add your name to the alphabetical list (contributors)**